 According to Roy Beamish with the conclusion of the war in sight, Coughlin was planning a postwar career as a cartoonist and appears to have been preparing “Herbie” for a post war life.
 Unfortunately, “Herbie” didn’t make the transition.
 Like other characters created for the specific conditions of war, Ted McCall’s “Freelance” comes to mind the post war world was too different for them to find a place in it.

-After the war Coughlin returned to Ottawa.
-Like many veterans he had trouble returning to civilian life.
-It was at this point that MacFarlane insisted that they partner to do a collection of “Herbie” cartoons.
+However, the story of “Herbie” had one more chapter.
+MacFarlane insisted that he and Coughlin partner to do a collection of “Herbie” cartoons.
 The result which appeared in 1946 was a best seller resulting in two printings.
 The 1959 printing was a 20th anniversary edition commemorating the beginning of World War Two.
 “Herbie” has appeared in other books down to this day, but this book should be considered the definitive version of this remarkable wartime character..

 BOOK GRAPHIC COLLECTION:

 This Army Maple Leaf Album.
 Illus., Bing Coughlin.
 No. 2 Canadian Public Relations Group, 1944.

 This Army; Maple Leaf Album no. 1.
 Rome Italy: No. 2 Canadian Public Relations Group, Fourth printing January 1945.
 A reprint of This Army Maple Leaf Album.